-The Company has adopted a Stock Option Plan, pursuant to which up to a maximum of 5,000,000 shares may be reserved for issuance.
-The Stock Option Plan is consistent with the policies and rules of the TSX.
+The Company has adopted a Stock Option Plan (the "Plan"), pursuant to which up to a maximum of 5,000,000 shares may be reserved for issuance.
+The Stock Option Plan is consistent with the policies and rules of the TSX and NASDAQ.
+Pursuant to the Plan, options may be granted with expiry terms of up to 10 years, and vesting criteria and periods are approved by the Board of Directors at its discretion.
+The options issued under the Plan are accounted for as equity-settled share-based payments.